 Some risk factors for canine brain tumors include:

-Age appears to be a risk factor for brain tumors in dogs - 95% of canine meningiomas occur in dogs over 7 years old.
+Age appears to be a risk factor for brain tumors in dogs.
+Ninety-five percent of canine meningiomas occur in dogs over 7 years old.

-Brachycephalic (short-nose) breeds such as Boxers, English Bulldogs, and Boston Terriers, seem to have the highest incidence of brain tumors among dogs and other domestic animals.
-For some reasons, these short-nose breeds are especially prone to glial tumors.
+Brachycephalic (short-nosed) breeds such as Boxers, English Bulldogs, and Boston Terriers, seem to have the highest incidence of brain tumors among dogs and other domestic animals.
+For some reasons, these short-nosed breeds are especially prone to glial tumors.

 Diagnosis of canine brain tumors can include: